Storage Tank Release and Cleanup Locations

 - VEHIC - Vehicle Gas Tank Overfill

-- Code identifying the type of environmental impact as a result of the tank incident.
+– The identifier code and description of the type of environmental impact resulting from the tank release incident.

-- Code identifying the type of regulated substance associated with the environmental impact record.
+SUBSTANCE CODE / SUBSTANCE - The identifier code and description of the type of regulated substance associated with the tank release incident.

 - The code identifying the Chemical Abstracts Service Registry Number (CASRN) for the chemical.
 Additional information is available here.